HenriMichelon/vireo_rhi/docs/001_tutorial_triangle.md

 To create a graphic pipeline, we need :
 - The vertex layout
 - The shader(s) module(s)
-- The list of resources (buffers, images, sampler, ...) used by the shaders
+- The list of resources (uniform buffers, images, samplers, ...) used by the shaders
 - The configuration of the pipeline

 ### Shader modules